 Who is Dr. Nychay, MOHS-Micrographic Surgeon in Westwood, NJ?

 Dr. Stephen Nychay, MD is a MOHS-Micrographic Surgeon, who primarily practices in Westwood, NJ.
-He has been practicing for over 33 years and is board certified by the American Board of Dermatology.
+He has been practicing for over 33 years and is board certified.
 Dr. Nychay graduated from Tulane Univ School of Medicine and completed his residency at Univ Of Wi Hosp & Cli, General Surgery; Umdnj-New Jersey Med Sch, Dermatology.

 Dr. Nychay is fluent in English and Ukrainian, and is currently seeing new patients.
 Dr. Nychay’s practice accepts Medicare, UnitedHealthcare, Aetna, Cigna and other major insurance plans.
 To book an appointment or to confirm insurance options, please call Dr. Nychay’s office at (201) 666-9550.